-The middle school literature curriculum is aligned to the Common Core Standards.
+The middle school Literature curriculum is aligned to the Common Core Standards.
 Teachers use the Glencoe textbook, nonfiction texts and articles, and novel-based instruction.
 The main focuses are on vocabulary, literary elements, and comprehension skills.
-Students identified as needing help with reading are provided supplemental assistance through the Title I program.
+Students identified as needing help with reading are provided supplemental assistance through the RTI program.
 These students are provided specific instruction to address their individual needs and are taught strategies to help them improve their comprehension skills.
-Students identified for Title assistance receive an extra reading class during the school day.
+Students identified for RTI receive extra reading instruction during the school day.